Advertisement / Annons: |

 Note: |

-1, KStars GPSD:Overview:If you always have your observatory at a stationary place with LAN connection there is no need for a GPS.
+1, KStars GPSD, 64-bit OS:Overview:If you always have your observatory at a stationary place with LAN connection there is no need for a GPS.
 But I who take the car and drive to remote dark places have a need for the GPS clock and location.
-The GPS installation has always been difficult, maybe easier now with the more up to date OS 64-bit version.
-I follow this instruction that is told to work with Raspberry Pi5 and KStars 64-bit: Older information about KStars and GPS: GPS device:The GPS dongle I use is the recommended U-blox7.
+The GPS installation has always been difficult, maybe easier now with the more up to date OS 64-bit Bookworm version and KStars/Ekos 64-bit.
+I follow this instruction partly that is told to work with Raspberry Pi5 and KStars 64-bit: Older information about KStars and GPS: GPS device:The GPS dongle I use is the recommended U-blox7.
 It works much better than the earlier ones I have tried.
 But one disadvantage, it's sensitive to electro magnetic disturbance.
 I can't attach it direct to the Raspberry, I must have some distance between them.
 An extension USB cable of 0.5 meter solve the problem.
 I have also placed it on the opposite side of the telescope to where the Raspberry is placed.
-Check GPS port:For later use if the connection to the GPS device fail, it's good to know where the GPS' USB connect to.
+Find the USB GPS port:To setup it correct we must know which USB it's connected to.
 Disconnect the USB cable and give this command in the terminal window:

-And then connect the USB cable again, note which new lines appear.
-In my case it's the port /dev/ttyACM0 that the GPS connect to.
-As always before installing new software, update the system before:
+And then connect the USB cable again, note which new line that appear.
+In my case it's the port /dev/ttyACM0 that the USB GPS connect to.
+As always before installing some new software, update the system before:

 Installing indi-gpsd:I noticed that this driver was already installed in my KStars 64-bit package.
 If not in your case, do the following.
 The command below installs the indi-gpsd:

 After one third of the installation it ask you if you want to proceed, type: Y (yes) and Enter.
-Activate GPS software and driver:In the profile I have setup in KStars I add GPSD.
+Activate GPSD software and driver:In the profile I have setup in KStars I add GPSD.
 GPSD is the driver that communicate with the GPS device.
 I add it on Aux 1.
 You find GPSD under "Others" devices.
-GPSD attached, if it's okay, Save.
+GPSD is activated, if it's okay, Save.
 Install gpsd:The three following commandos do the rest of the installation, enable and restart:

 The following two software I'm not 100% sure that they are needed, anyway I installed them: